fliot/py3wetransfer/README.md

 ### Unit tests

 The package has a number of tests.
 You can run the tests by running the command `python setup.py test`.
-Please make sure you have defined the environment variables `WE_API_KEY`, otherwise all tests will fail.
+Please make sure you have defined the environment variable `WE_API_KEY`, otherwise all tests will fail.
 See 'Usage' above to see how you can obtain a key.
 You can set the key in a shell like so:

 ```bash
 export WE_API_KEY=WvMlogNaWLubua6S5iuA5tRk6ZZDqwh6yaxOpGNa